 - A faster heart rate or feeling of the heart beating (palpitations)

 - Joint stiffness (arthritis)

 - Pain, stiffness, and clicking in a finger or thumb and a small lump in the palm at the base of the affected finger or thumb.
 This condition is called trigger finger and the affected finger may get stuck when bent towards the palm.
 Tell your doctor or nurse if you have this

-- Pain, a weaker grip, and numbness and tingling in one or both hands, particularly in the fingers and thumb.
-This condition is called carpal tunnel syndrome and is caused by pressure on a nerve that passes through the wrist into the hand.
+- Pain, a weaker grip, and numbness and tingling can occur in one or both hands, particularly in the fingers and thumb.
+This condition is called carpal tunnel syndrome.
+It is caused by pressure on a nerve that passes through the wrist into the hand.
 Tell your doctor or nurse if you have this

 - Breast pain

 - A high temperature (fever)